davygoat/simh-os32/README.txt

    The following Interdata User Group (IUG) tapes have also been placed on SYS:.

-   SYS:/104	IUG-104 Object Library Utilities
+   SYS:/104	IUG-104 object library utilities
+   SYS:/200	IUG-200 HLAL2 high level assembler macros

    The following packages are also on the disk, but not 'installed'.
 You may be able to get them to work if you try hard enough.
 Documentation